 It’s hard to tell right now!
 One big difference between the comics and the new movie is Wolverine.
 In the original four-color story arc, Wolverine is in love with Jean Grey, who is in love with Scott Summers.
 Unless there’s a big surprise in store, Wolverine isn’t in this movie — his story finished in LOGAN — so there will have to be some big changes.

-And while Jessica Chastain’s character does seem to be an alien of some sort, we’re not sure that she plays the alien empress Lilandra of the Shi’ar.
-That race played a huge role in the comic book storyline.
-But if the Shi’ar are not in DARK PHOENIX, which aliens have replaced them?
+And while the character played by Jessica Chastain does seem to be an alien of some sort, we’re not sure who she is.
+In the comic book storyline, a race called the Shi’ar, ruled by the empress Lilandra, played a big role.
+Supposedly, Chastain does not play Lilandra, however.
+So, if the Shi’ar are not in DARK PHOENIX, which aliens have replaced them?

 The Dark Phoenix Story

 All of that brings us to the story in DARK PHOENIX.
 The film begins in 1992, about 10 years after the end of X-MEN: APOCALYPSE.
 Remember that the X-MEN movie timeline was basically reset by DAYS OF FUTURE PAST.
 That allowed Simon Kinberg, as writer and producer — and now director — to return to the X-Men of the 1980s and ’90s.
 Here’s the official synopsis from Fox: